 About 80 percent of Gardens residents are African-American and Hispanic (compared to 34 percent for all of Mount Holly), 90 percent with annual incomes of less than $40K, and one in seven is age 65 or older.
 Residents alleged that the Township wrongfully justified use of eminent domain to establish a redevelopment plan.
 Despite challenges to the plan, the Township began acquiring and vacating properties, causing neighborhood deterioration and property values of the remaining homeowners to nearly vanish.
 Many of the residents, despite wanting to stay in the Gardens, moved away.

 Residents and former residents filed a lawsuit alleging that the Township could have adopted less drastic alternatives to remove “blight” than whole-scale redevelopment, but instead embarked on a plan that intended to displace the population in violation of the federal Fair Housing Act (FHA).
 The FHA is a civil rights law designed to combat discrimination in both rental and home ownership markets.
-Co-counseling with AFL, South Jersey Legal Services and the private law firm of Potter and Dixon.
+South Jersey Legal Services and the private law firm of Potter and Dixon co-counseled with AFL.

 A landmark settlement approved at a special meeting of the Mount Holly Township Council allows Mount Holly Township to move forward with economic revitalization in the Gardens neighborhood while providing current residents of the neighborhood with an opportunity to stay and benefit from the redevelopment.
 Key aspects of the settlement agreement include:

-Residents won in the U.S. Court of Appeals for the Third Circuit.
-The case was appealed to the U.S. Supreme Court, which was slated to hear arguments in December, but that dispute will now be withdrawn by agreement of all the parties.
+Residents had prevailed in their litigation before the U.S. Court of Appeals for the Third Circuit.
+The case was appealed to the U.S. Supreme Court, which was slated to hear arguments in December 2013, but because the parties reached settlement, that dispute was withdrawn by agreement before oral argument.

 What’s at Stake